newrelic/newrelic-python-agent/PROCESS.rst

 the ``B`` component of the ``A.B.C`` version number from the odd number used during development to the even number used for the release.

-2. Run locally ``./build.sh`` to force licence validation script to be run and ensure package builds.
+2. Run locally ``./build.sh`` to force the licence validation script to be run and ensure package builds.

 3. Run locally ``./tests.sh`` to ensure that all base level unit tests pass.